Albert Taar

-Albert Taar (born 15 January 1990) is an Estonian footballer who plays as a midfielder for FC Tallinn in IV liiga.
+Albert Taar (born 15 January 1990) is an Estonian professional footballer who plays as a midfielder for Esiliiga B club Maardu Linnameeskond.
 He was the highest goalscorer for JK Narva Trans in 2013.
 In December 2014, he was given a four-year ban for participating in betting activities while playing football, a violation of the Estonian Football Association's rules.

 Club career

-Taar briefly played for Wisła Płock during the 2013–2014 season.
+Taar briefly played for Wisła Płock during the 2013–14 season.

+In 2018, after serving his ban, he began playing for Estonian 6th tier club FC Tallinn.